Cisco ASR 1000 Series Aggregation Services Routers Software Configuration Guide

 Software Redundancy Overview

 On the Cisco ASR 1000 Series Routers, IOS runs as one of many processes within the operating system.
 This is different than on traditional Cisco IOS, where all processes are run within Cisco IOS.
-See the "IOS as a Process" section on page 2-7 for more information regarding IOS as a process on the Cisco ASR 1000 Series Router.
+See the “IOS as a Process” section for more information regarding IOS as a process on the Cisco ASR 1000 Series Router.

 This architecture allows for software redundancy opportunities that are not available on other platforms that run Cisco IOS software.
 Specifically, a standby IOS process can be available on the same Route Processor as the active IOS process.
-This standby IOS process can be switched to in the event of an IOS failure, and can also be used to upgrade sub-package software in some scenarios as the standby IOS process in an ISSU upgrade.
+This standby IOS process can be switched to in the event of an IOS failure, and can also be used to upgrade subpackage software in some scenarios as the standby IOS process in an ISSU upgrade.

 On the Cisco ASR 1006 Router, the second IOS process can run only on the standby Route Processor.
 Two IOS processes on the same Router Processor are not possible for any Cisco ASR 1000 Series Router that supports dual RP hardware redundancy configurations since the second Route Processor can support a standby IOS process.
-An overview of software redundancy is shown in Table 6-2.
+An overview of software redundancy is shown in Table 7-2 .

-Table 6-2 Software Redundancy Overview
+Table 7-2 Software Redundancy Overview

 Router